walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 the reader and expiry countdown stay visible, and **Approved data** opens the already reviewed selection.
 Cancel stays separate from scrolling content.
 Short screens and larger text retain scrolling for secondary controls; landscape places the QR beside the controls.

+Review actions carry the identity of the displayed review.
+Each new review resets holder choices and continuation.
+Permission prompts are needed only when no selected route can start; terminal recovery creates a new single-use session.

 ## Local wallet data